matt-e-king/vue-mapp-kit/packages/leaflet/README.md

 ----------

 ### Events
 Pass in an array events (as strings) that are supported by the layer type.
 See [Leaflets docs](http://leafletjs.com/reference-1.3.0.html) for events.
-There is a "ready" event that is handle by Vueaflet for you :).
+There is a "ready" event that is handle by MappKitLeaflet for you :).
 Each Leaflet supported event `$emits` back an `{ event, layer }` object:
 ```
 <template>
   <div class="map-container">